kalispera/HYPE/README.md

 ### Patience

 When working irregulary on projects with other, you don't know how the team members priotise their time or ressources.
 Therefore it is crucial to come with a basic patience and give everyone the time to act.

+## Phases

+### Planning

+Planning is the time spent on What should be achieved and how.

+### Implementation

+Implementation is the time spent on actually transferring a plan into something valuable.